-Goal 2.
-Provide a variety of flousing types to accommodate an economic segments of the community.
+Goal 2: Provide a variety of housing types to accommodate all economic segments of the community.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 2.3 - Los Angeles County Partnership.
 As a means of further leveraging housing assistance, the City will cooperate with the Los Angeles County Community Development Commission (CDC) and Los Angeles County Housing Authority to promote resident awareness and application for County run housing assistance programs.
 Increase resident awareness about housing programs offered by the County by providing information at City Hall, on the City's website and in other public places to increase awareness The City continues to participate in programs available through LACDA.
-This program is updated in the 2021-2029 Housing Element.
+This program is updated in the 2021-2029 Housing Element and includes providing a link to the programs offered by LACDA on the City website